Dominic Chianese: Career

 Chianese's most prominent acting role was as Corrado "Junior" Soprano on the HBO hit show The Sopranos, where he played a central role in the DiMeo crime family.
 For the performance, Chianese was nominated for two Emmy Awards for Outstanding Supporting Actor in a Drama Series in 2000 and 2001, respectively.

 In terms of singing, Chianese is a tenor.
 He released an album titled Hits in 2000, featuring him singing American and Italian songs.
-He performed Salvatore Cardillo's sentimental classic "Core 'ngrato" ("Ungrateful Heart") on the third season finale of The Sopranos, "Army of One."
+He performed Salvatore Cardillo's sentimental classic "Core 'ngrato" ("Ungrateful Heart") on the third-season finale of The Sopranos, "Army of One."
 In 2003, along with AOL Music, he released a second album titled Ungrateful Heart, which features 16 classic Neapolitan songs.
 In the 2000s, he played in a mandolin quartet every week at the Hotel Edison.

 Chianese appeared as a guest actor on the HBO series Boardwalk Empire for three seasons as Leander Whitlock, a retired lawyer and power broker.
 In December 2018, he and co-author Matthew Sargent published his biography Twelve Angels: The Women Who Taught Me How to Act, Live, and Love.

 Most recently, he starred in the short film Breathe Truth (2024), a comedy directed by Thomas Vallely, screenplay by Rebecca Scarpati, about an elderly actor auditioning to perform in a Shakespeare play for the first time.

 Personal life

+Chianese has two ex-wives and six children.
+He has been married to Jane Pittson since 2003.

 In 2010, Chianese received the Ellis Island Medal of Honor in recognition of his humanitarian efforts.